-- Mark your congregation’s calendar for TEAM Belong Month in August or choose a month convenient for your congregation.
+- Mark your congregation and school’s calendars for TEAM Belong Month at a convenient time for your congregation and school

-- Start a TEAM Belong Ministry and introduce members to the congregation during TEAM Belong Month.
+- Start a TEAM Belong Ministry and introduce members during TEAM Belong Month

-- Run a series of educational bulletin articles about disability etiquette.
+- Run a series of educational articles in your newspapers, parish bulletins, or school newsletters about disability etiquette

 - Plan a special worship service during TEAM Belong Month.
 Use the TEAM Belong Month Workbooks below for ideas, prayers, and homily hints.

-- Draw up an action plan to create a caring, accessible and welcoming faith community and announce your plans during TEAM Belong Month.
+- Draw up an action plan to create a caring, accessible and welcoming faith community where individuals of all abilities know they belong and announce your plans during TEAM Belong Month.

 TEAM Belong Month Resources